zommiommy/webgraph-www-2024-reproducibility/README.md

 The [CI file of this repo](https://github.com/zommiommy/webgraph-www-2024-replication/blob/main/.github/workflows/experiments.yml)are an example about how to run the benchmarks on a Linux x86_64 machine.

-While `swh_exp.sh` expects the Graal VM tar to be unzipped in the root of this repository, it has to be executed from the root of this repository, and you have to modify the `GRAPH` export inside the script to set the path to where the SWH graph was downloaded.
+`exp.sh` expects the Graal VM tar to be unzipped in the root of this repository, it has to be executed from the root of this repository, and you have to modify the `GRAPH` export inside the script to set the path to where the SWH graph was downloaded.
 You probably also want to modify the `TMPDIR` export to